redseiko/ComfyMods/GetOffMyLawn/readme.md

 # GetOffMyLawn

-  * Set the health of player-placed items in the game to a configurable value.
+*Set the health of player-placed items in the game to a configurable value.*
-  * Reduces monster attacks on player objects.

 ## Instructions